 While some MSW programs require a related bachelor’s degree or a large number of prerequisite classes, the Garland School of Social Work welcomes anyone with an undergraduate degree to apply.
-There is no requirement for a bachelor of social work or a degree in a related field.
+There is no requirement for an undergraduate degree in social work or a related field.
 We feel that this only adds to the intellectual diversity of our classes and contributes to our holistic approach to education.

 The LMSW is the second level of licensure recognized in the state of Texas and comes with a higher pay scale and increased responsibilities.
 After completing a Master or Doctorate of Social Work degree from a Council on Social Work Education (CSWE) accredited university or college, you will need to complete the following steps to become licensed:

-Licenses must be renewed every two years in order to remain active and for social workers to continue to legally practice.
+Licenses in the stat of Texas must be renewed every two years in order to remain active and for social workers to continue to legally practice.
 To renew your license, you must have successfully completed 30 clock hours of continuing education.

-We know that funding a graduate degree is a challenge for many people, but we also understand the value that a CSWE accredited MSW program can add to your professional career as a social worker.
+We know that funding a graduate degree is a challenge for many people, but we also understand the value that an MSW can add to your professional career as a social worker.
 At Baylor, we are committed to subsidizing student costs in order to make it more affordable to obtain your MSW.